 Meet the Award-Winning, Innovative Violinist

 Violinist JinHee Kim is an accomplished violinist known for artistic innovation and recognized for her “sensitive voicing” by the German Newspaper Leipziger Volkszeitung.
 A laureate of many international and national competitions, her diverse performance career includes chamber, duo, solo, and professional orchestra performances in such prestigious venues as Carnegie Hall in New York, Symphony Hall in Boston, and Sejong Center for the Performing Arts in Seoul, Korea.
-She also has performed at regional and international master classes of renowned solo and chamber musicians, at music festivals, and as a soloist with many local orchestras.
-As a multi-faceted performer, she is always seeking new opportunities to grow, and is currently working on a CD of the Complete Ives Violin Sonatas.
+She also has performed at regional and international master classes of renowned solo and chamber musicians, at music festivals, and as a soloist with many local orchestras including the Cincinnati Metropolitan Orchestra.
+As a multi-faceted performer, she is always seeking new opportunities to grow.

 JinHee is still updating the preview of "Return", meanwhile above is the prototype version.